ifp-uiuc/ifp-uiuc.github.io/README.md

 When you are done, push the changes.

 ### Past Members
-To add a past memeber, edit `./_data/past_members.yml`.
+To add a past member, edit `./_data/past_members.yml`.
 Add a new entry at the end of the file in the form:

 ```
 - name: Ashutosh Garg